khenderson91/assured_tech_team_lead/README.md

 Using a cloud data lakehouse also allows for the separation of compute and storage.
 This helps to reduce cost through decoupling and allowing for compute to spin down when not in use.
 Whilst this is possible in a self-managed infrastructure, it would require a lot of work to setup and maintain.

 Consideration will also need to be given to whether the business requires real-time analytics.
 If so, the architecture would need to be designed to support streaming.
-If real-time analytics, then services such as Apache Kafka can be implemented within the architecture to act as a pub-sub method.
+If real-time analytics are a requirement, then services such as Apache Kafka can be implemented within the architecture to act as a pub-sub method.
 Upstream services can publish messages to Kafka topics as and when required, from here software such as Apache Airbyte can be used to subscribe to the Kafka topic in order to consume the data in near real time.
-This would have an impact to the complexity of the architecture and possibly the cost in terms of compute as data will need to be in transit through the Lakehouse layers constantly meaning there may need to be compute being used constantly.
+This would have an impact to the complexity of the architecture and possibly the cost in terms of compute as data will need to be in transit through the Lakehouse layers constantly.
 If batch analytics suffice, then a simple scheduled process would work well.
 This would reduce the complexity and cost of the infrastructure.